 I covered the Dutch oven and simmered the mixture over low heat for a little over an hour.
 I wanted the peas to be tender and creamy.

-For another amazing recipe featuring Black Eyed Peas, check out my Hoppin’ John with Smoked Sausage!
+For other amazing recipes featuring black-eyed peas, check out my Hoppin’ John with Smoked Sausage, Texas Caviar, and Black-Eyed Pea Jambalaya.

 Recipe